RIR360/development/journal/2025/october.md

 - You can be working for hours and output no visible thing.
 - Finding the MVP (Minimum Viable Product) is the trickiest part.
 - To satisfy the clients, you must present things good rather than anything else.
+- Most of them don't know what takes 10 minutes and what takes an hour.